ESchae/SOM/Readme.md

 During training the following happens in each iteration [2, S.5-7]:

-1. Pick a random input sample (yellow).
+1. Pick a random input sample (yellow):

 ![alt text](images/step-1.png)

-2. Find the neuron, whose weight vector is closest to the selected input sample in the feature space.
+2. Find the neuron, whose weight vector is closest to the selected input sample in the feature space (red).
 Here, the distance is calculated with the euclidean distance.
-The neuron is called the 'best matching unit' (BMU).
+The neuron is called the 'best matching unit' (BMU):

 ![alt text](images/step-2.png)